Conducting a Science Experiment

 - Know what to do.
 Read and understand your experimental procedure.
 Are all of the necessary steps written down?
 Do you have any questions about how to do any of the steps?

-- Get a laboratory notebook for taking notes and collecting data (see Data Table below).
+- Get a laboratory notebook for taking notes and collecting data (see Sample Data Table).

 - Be prepared.
 Collect and organize all materials, supplies and equipment you will need to do the experiment.
 Do you have all of the materials you need?
 Are they handy and within reach of your workspace?